JiaeK/Outreachy-internship-for-OCaml/README.md

-# Outreachy internship for ocaml.org Documentation
+# Documentation of Outreachy internship for ocaml.org